oc8/sheetslide-react/readme.md

 - `fit` (boolean, optional) : If true, the sheet adjusts to the size of its content.
 - `color` (string, optional) : The background color of the sheet.
 - `size` (string, optional) : The size of the sheet when open (e.g., '85vh').
+- `side` (string, optional) : The side of the screen where the sheet will appear.
+Accepts "top", or "bottom" (default is "bottom").

 ## License
 This project is licensed under the MIT License.